serejandmyself/cryptowiki/research/social engineering/Utopia in the anarchy of freedom.md

-# Utopia of the anarchy of freedom
+# Utopia in the anarchy of freedom

 ### The issue
 The below outlines a view on the aspects of the modern human protocols; their inability to function properly, and a vision on what can be done to replace them.
 It is written in free-form flow, somewhat resembling the likes of an unveiling chain of events; hence, it is meant to be read from beginning to end, without skipping any “blocks”.